TamyDB/TamyDB/README.md

 ### 🌱 I'm currently a student
-### ✨ looking to learn more to eventually work in the area
+### ✨ Looking to learn more to eventually work in the area

 <!--
 **TamyDB/TamyDB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.